 ‘These hunches of yours are certainly paying off, aren’t they...?’ the Lieutenant said.
 ‘What’s that…three savage murders all solved from these “hunches” of yours?’ he asked rhetorically.
 ‘Whatever you’re doing my boy…’ The Lieutenant placed a reassuring hand on Luke’s shoulder.
 ‘Just keep it up.’

 ‘I tell you though, Boss…I don’t know about you, but I can’t get that sound out of my head…’ he said.
 ‘You know, that hollow sound and the squelch from her head being crushed by that rock…sends a chill down my spine.’

 ‘Maybe you’ll feel better when you go pick the cold hearted bastard up and bring him in,’ the Lieutenant said.

 Luke nodded.
 ‘It’ll take every ounce of my being not to split his head open with a rock…’ Luke said before departing the office.

 During his stroll back to his desk, Luke’s thoughts went back to his encounter in the bar that night with the old man.
 Luke was now in awe of this old man who had now helped him solve three out of three violent murders where he had little, to no evidence to implicate a killer.

 The old man told him the husband did it.
 He told Luke the clues to the killer would be found in the telephone records, and they were.
 Unbelievable…incredible.
 Luke couldn’t get his head around it.

-It was late in the afternoon and Lieutenant Husken was working back later than usual to try and finish off some pressing matters.
+It was late in the afternoon and Lieutenant Husken was working back later than usual.
 His attention was drawn to Luke passing his open doorway on his way to the Bullpen.